-Real time vibration monitors will be installed near the Lilyfield Road boundary of the Rozelle Civil and Tunnel compound towards both the eastern and western end, and one monitor near the southern boundary of the Iron Cove Site (near the residential boundary), as indicatively identified on Figure 1.
+Real time vibration monitors will be installed near the Lilyfield Road boundary of the Rozelle Civil and Tunnel compound towards both the eastern and western end, as indicatively identified on Figure 1.
 The exact location of the real-time vibration monitoring equipment will be determined in consultation with the AA and be subject to the worksite final layouts, availability of mains power and investigation into suitable conditions.
-The monitor will be installed by a person appropriately trained in the measurement and assessment of construction noise and vibration, who is familiar with the requirements of the relevant standards and procedures and the establishment of real-time monitoring equipment.